wamacdonald89/dockersniff/README.md

-# DockerWIFI
+# DockerSniff

 ## Summary

-DockerWIFI is a dockerized hostapd/dhcp/iptables bundle that makes setting up and deploying software-based access points (APs) easy.
+DockerSniff is a dockerized wpa capture device

 ## Dependencies